bijancamp/bijancamp.com/content/about.md

 layout: "about"
 ---

 Hi, I'm **Bijan**!
-I'm a Senior Developer in Data & AI at S&B.
+I'm a Senior Data & AI Engineer at S&B.

-I love blending people, processes, and tools to deliver software and data products faster and more reliably à la DevOps.
+I love blending people, processes, and tools to deliver Azure data & AI solutions faster and more reliably.

-Check out [my blog posts] for software engineering insights.
+Check out [my blog posts] for insights into data & AI in the Azure ecosystem.

 Also, let's connect [on LinkedIn]!